Tulum Ruins

 The easiest way to get there is by booking a Tulum Ruins tour for the added benefit of a knowledgeable tour guide and round-trip transportation.

-But even if you choose to visit the Tulum Ruins on your own, you’ll still have a fascinating experience exploring this ancient Mayan city!
+But even if you choose to visit the Mayan Ruins Tulum Mexico on your own, you’ll still have a fascinating experience exploring this ancient Mayan city!

 Read next: Tulum vs Chichen Itza: Which Mayan Ruins are Best?